Call for Papers

 - Sport events, spectatorship and fandom

-İstanbul Bilgi University, with the support of the Mimar Sinan Fine Arts University Sociology Department and the SAHADAYIZ Association will organise the midterm conference of the ESA RN-28 in hybrid form (both online and in presence) on April 3-4, 2026 at the İstanbul Bilgi University (Turkey).
+The İstanbul Bilgi University, with the support of the Mimar Sinan Fine Arts University Sociology Department, the SAHADAYIZ Association, and Erzincan Binali Yıldırım University, will organise the midterm conference of the ESA RN-28 in presence on 27–28 March 2026 at the İstanbul Bilgi University (Türkiye).

-Proposals should be submitted in English via the organising committee’s submission system (not yet online) before November 1, 2025, followed by registration on the conference website.
+Proposals should be submitted in English via the abstract submission system (https://easychair.org/conferences/?conf=esarn28societyandspo) before November 1, 2025, followed by registration on the conference website.
 They should include a title, the author(s)’s institutional affiliation and an abstract of 250 words (bibliography excluded).
 An author can be the first author only once and co-author twice.
-After the evaluation of the scientific committee, the authors will receive feedback before January, 1, 2026.
+After the evaluation of the scientific committee, the authors will receive feedback before January 1, 2026.
 Registration will be open until February 15, 2026.
 All the participants have to register on the conference website (not participating co-authors do not need registration).